vcerovski/binfix/README.md

 `:left-assoc` -- OP is left--associative (OPs are right-associative by default.)

-`:prefix` -- OP is prefix with RHS being its arguments.
+`:prefix` -- OP is prefix with RHS being its arguments, given as one or more atoms/S-expr or a single `;` separated B-expr.

-`:also-prefix` -- OP can be used as prefix OP when LHS is missing.
+`:also-prefix` -- OP can be used as prefix when LHS is missing.

 `:also-unary` -- OP can be used as unary when LHS is missing.

-`:also-postfix` -- OP can be used as postfix OP when RHS is missing.
+`:also-postfix` -- OP can be used as postfix when RHS is missing.

 `:lambda/expr` -- OP takes lambda-list at LHS and an expression at RHS, followed by body.